Using Essential Oils

 Working With Them

 When you're working with bottled essential oils, it's a good idea to wear gloves, especially if you are working with oils that don't come with a built-in dropper top (so the fluid could spill on you).
-If you are working with oils in bottles like that, wear gloves and keep a bottle of cheap vegetable oil and an old towel handy.
+Wear gloves and keep a bottle of vegetable oil and an old towel handy.
 If the essential oil spills on you, pour vegetable oil on the spill and wipe it off with a towel.
 Do this three times.
 Work fast if you have a spill, because it takes only 7 seconds for an essential oil to start circulating through the body.
 Remember that essential oils are not soluble in water but they are soluble in fats.
 If you get some in your eye, flush it with whole milk or vegetable oil.
 Work with a fan blowing the evaporating oils away from you.
 Don't sniff from a bottle.
 Instead, put a drop of oil on a piece of paper and wave it in front of you to get a sense of the scent.
 You can clear your nose after each smell by taking a whiff of coffee grounds.

 Dilutions

-Always mix an essential oil in a carrier oil or in alcohol before using it on the skin at all.
-A rule of thumb is no more than 12 drops of essential oil for every ounce of carrier oil.
-Good carrier oils are olive oil, sweet almond oil, and an oil that is really a wax, jojoba oil.
+Always mix an essential oil in a carrier oil or in alcohol before using it on the skin.
+A rule of thumb is 10-18 drops of essential oil for every ounce of carrier oil.
+Good carrier oils are coconut oil, olive oil, sweet almond oil, and an oil that is really a wax, jojoba oil.
+We like fractionated coconut oil because it doesn't oxidize (get rancid).

 1% dilution = 1 drop/5 ml or 6 drops/ounce or 3 drops/tablespoon